Medical Negligence Solicitors Ireland

 Expert Medical Opinion

-As such we would always recommend that, where possible, you issue medical negligence compensation* proceedings, within two years of the negligent treatment.
-However, we emphasis, that just because you have not done this, does not mean that your medical negligence claim* is statute barred.
-Before making a decision on the statute you should always consult with a medical negligence solicitor*
+We would always recommend that, where possible, you should issue medical negligence compensation* proceedings within two years of the negligent treatment.
+However, in many cases this is simply not possible and we must emphasise that just because you have not done this, does not mean that your medical negligence claim* is statute barred.
+This is why it is essential, that before making a decision on the statute of limitations that you should always consult with a medical negligence solicitor. *

-For most the delivery of a healthy son or daughter is the best day of their life.
-Unfortunately, this is not always the case, as your child can suffer either a birth injury or a birth defect or indeed may not survive the delivery.
-Often such tragic circumstances are unavoidable, but occasionally they can be as a result of Medical Negligence* or hospital malpractice*.
+For most, the delivery of a baby is the best day of your life.
+Unfortunately, this is not always the case, as your child may experience a birth injury or defect, or tragically may not even survive the delivery.
+While often such circumstances are unavoidable, they are occasionally the result of medical negligence* or hospital malpractice*.

-Birth defects, also known as congenital disorders, are conditions present at birth that can affect almost any part of the body.
-Birth defects occur as the baby is developing in the womb.
-Often the cause can be natural or indeed unknown, but occasionally it can be the result of certain toxins or medications that the mother was taking during pregnancy.
+Birth defects (also known as congenital disorders) are conditions present at birth, and can affect almost any part of the body.
+Birth defects occur while the baby is in the womb, with the cause either natural or unknown.
+Occasionally it can result from certain toxins or medications that the mother was taking during pregnancy.

 - Brain injuries

 - Cerebral Palsy

 Cerebral Palsy is a group of disorders affecting movement, muscle tone or posture.
 It is caused by damage to a developing brain, often before birth.
 While brain damage is the cause of Cerebral Palsy, many factors can trigger the damage.
 These generally include:

 - Poor brain development in the womb